-by Jason Hale, CCDS, PaceMate™ VP of Customer Success
+by Jason Hale, CCDS, PaceMate™ Co-Founder and Vice President of Commercial Excellence

 Every day, the healthcare industry struggles with the use of legacy systems and siloed, inaccessible data.
 APIs—application programming interfaces—help information systems communicate and transfer data between each other and can dramatically improve the digital healthcare experience.